polarbeargo/SUSE-Cloud-Native-Foundations-Scholarship/README.md

  Day 26 - Sprint 2:
 Yesterday: Examined all lesson contents such as quizzes and exercises were finished.
 Read the SUSE and Rancher community article, continue to the lesson 1 challenge on Windows subsystem for Linux.
 Today: I made it to the final program party 😊. looking forward to the Full Foundations Course Revision Webinar series this weekend from Friday to Sunday.
 Reading #motivation channel think of what should I write 🤔?
-One of the scholars said "Udacity is my University", I feel can't agree with more from my heart.
+One of the scholars said "Udacity is my University", I feel couldn’t agree more from my heart.
 blocker: None